emrbaykal/PowerShell/greenlake-linux-precheck/README.md

 4. **Authentication Details**: If choosing username/password, the script will prompt to save credentials.
 For SSH key-based authentication, ensure the private key file is in the script directory.
 5. **Review Results**: After execution, the script will display a table summarizing the status of each server.

-## Important Variables
-- `$scriptPath`: The path of the script directory.
-- `$credFile`: The credential file for storing username/password.
-- `$KeyFile`: The private key file for SSH key-based authentication.

 ## Output
 The script generates a table with the following columns for each target server:
 - Host IP Address